-Use your dictionary to write down a definition for vibration a rapid to and fro (back and forth) movement across a central point that is repeated
+Use your dictionary to write down a definition for vibration

 Sound can come from different sources.
 You can clap your hands, stamp your feet, talk, sing or play a musical instrument.
 Different vibrations will make different sounds.

 ACTIVITY: Use a ruler to make sound